Wpdas/cosi-group-front/README.md

 # COSI-Group - Front

-This is a project developed using TypeScript, React, React Router, Styled Components and Axios.
+This is a project developed using TypeScript, React, React Router, Styled Components, Chakra (design system) and Axios.

 Jest and testing-library are being used in order to test this application.